mediquo/docs-sdk/docs/introduction.md

 sidebar_label: Getting Started
 ---

-This SDK offers the possibility of including the main functionalities of the mediQuo platform within your own application (professional list, chat, call, video call, medical history, reports and recipes).
+This SDK offers the possibility of including the main functionalities of the mediQuo platform within your own apps (professional list, chat, call, video call, medical history, reports and recipes) or websites.
 This documentation describes the steps to integrate this functionalities into a native Android or iOS application.

 <kbd><img src="http://developer.mediquo.com/img/professional_list.jpg" alt="Professional list" height="190"/></kbd>